Meeting the Moment on Climate Change

 While conservation is critical, we’re looking beyond to minimize the impact we have on climate change and climate change’s impact on our customers.

-By the end of the year, we expect to complete our Climate Change Water Resources Monitoring and Adaptation Plan, which builds upon the climate change planning work we completed in 2016.
+In 2021, we completed our Climate Change Water Resources Monitoring and Adaptation Plan, which builds upon the climate change planning work we completed in 2016.
 This new Plan includes identifying and prioritizing climate-related risks to our facilities, operations, and water supply portfolio; understanding climate-related impacts to our demand forecasts; and developing mitigation and adaptation strategies.

 As drought conditions persist and we continue to feel the impact of climate change in every facet of our lives, it’s crucial that we work together to reduce our collective impact.
 The health of our communities depends on the health of the planet.
 The time to act is now.